StephanErb/engineering-notes/content/SWEngineering.md

 * _Gordon Bell_
     - The cheapest, fastest and most reliable components of a computer system are those that aren't there

+## Quotes

+* Martin Fowler in UML Distilled
+    - "One of my biggest irritations is how organizations consistently fail to learn from their own experience and end up making expensive mistakes time and time again."

+## People Traits (to learn?)

+* A.U. from SAP: Thinks through the entire life-cycle of an application or product and thereby spots many upcoming problems other people will only notice much later.